dmaksimov/docs/getting-started/concepts.md

 ### Client

-An external application using Database managed data.
+An external application using data managed by Directus.

 ### Collection

-A set of items, saved as a SQL table
+A Collection is a grouping of similar Items.
+Each collection represents a table in your database.

 ### Collection Preset